 The position is geographically flexible, but must be located close to North-Central Minnesota (near Park Rapids, Detroit Lakes, etc.) The Coordinator is accountable to priorities of the Toxic Taters Coalition and reports to the Advisory Board.
 They will be supported by Pesticide Action Network's Midwest Organizer.

-The position offers a beginning salary of $37,000 for a full-time position (part time to be negotiated) and an extensive benefits package, including health, dental and vision insurance, a 403(b) retirement plan, vacation and sick leave, and flexible scheduling.
+The position offers a competitive salary for a full-time position and an extensive benefits package, including health, dental and vision insurance, a 403(b) retirement plan, vacation and sick leave, and flexible scheduling.

 Toxic Taters is a coalition in the potato-growing areas of central and north central Minnesota.
 We came together starting in 2005.
 We have experienced health effects from pesticide drift.
 We have watched nitrate levels in our groundwater go up.
 We are concerned about the health of the environment as well as the people who live in it.
 More detailed description of the work of Toxic Taters can be found at www.toxictaters.org